Definition

 Oregon ODA Adopts Emergency Amendments to Onion Maggot Control Rule in Malheur County

-Oregon has implemented emergency amendments to onion waste disposal rules in Malheur County, effective through September 2026, to address a massive surplus of cull onions.
-Agricultural operations gain increased flexibility for in-field disposal but must strictly adhere to EPA-labeled insecticide requirements for pest management during disposal delays.
+Oregon has implemented emergency amendments through September 2026 to facilitate the disposal of an exceptional volume of cull onions in Malheur County.
+Affected operations benefit from increased in-field disposal capacity but must strictly follow EPA-labeled insecticide protocols for pest management during disposal delays.

 Minnesota MPCA Opens Climate‑Smart Food Systems Grants for Organics Infrastructure and Food Waste Prevention

-Minnesota has launched $22.5 million in grant funding to expand organics composting infrastructure and food waste prevention programs through April 2026.
-Businesses and institutions can leverage these incentives to offset capital costs for circular economy initiatives and align with state-level climate pollution reduction goals.
+Minnesota has launched 22.5 million USD in grant funding to expand organics composting infrastructure and food waste prevention programs through April 2026.
+Eligible businesses can leverage these incentives to offset capital costs for circular economy projects and align with state-level climate pollution reduction goals.

 Simpler Household Recycling Rules Come Into Force Across England